dlshriver/dlshriver.github.io/projects.md

 permalink: /projects/
 ---

-These are a collection of projects I've worked on, for both research and personal enjoyment.
+These are a collection of projects I've worked on, for research, class, and/or personal enjoyment.
 Most of them can be found on [Github](https://github.com/dlshriver).

 <br/>